 For example, Acrylic has multiple applications in industries like aquariums, signs, windows, and medical devices.
 Nylon is used to produce gear wheels and ropes.
 For almost any industry, there is a thermoplastic, which can come in handy.

 Thermoplastic resins form chemical bonds in the injection molding process called polymers.
-The bonding of various types of molecules secluded in the polymer chain will decide the plastics’ characteristics.
+The bonding of various molecules secluded in the polymer chain will decide the plastics’ characteristics.

 When the resins are heated, the molecular and about which we discussed now weaken.
 As a result, it transforms into a ferocious liquid, which is poured into a molding tool.
 Once the resin cools, the polymer chain becomes solid, producing your desired part.